 · Honey and Lemon – In a bowl of hot water, add a cup of honey, 1 tablespoon of vinegar, specifically apple cider vinegar, and a sliced lemon before soaking your feet in it.

 These are some of the most popular foot relaxing remedies.
-You can also simply use warm water, Epsom salt, and some olive oil for soft, relaxed feet.
+You can also use warm water, Epsom salt, and olive oil for soft, relaxed feet.

 Cleaning and Exfoliating

 · Peppermint Foot Scrub – You’ll need about 1 or 2 cups of coarse sugar or Epsom salt.
 Add about ½ a cup of coconut oil followed by 10 drops of peppermint essential oil.
-After you soak your feet, you can use this mixture to gently scrub your feet.
+After you soak your feet, you can use this mixture to scrub your feet gently.

 · Coconut Oil and Salt – This is easy to put together.
 Add about 1 cup of oil to 2 cups of coarse sea salt or sugar.
 You can also add vitamin E, but that’s not necessary.
 Use it like any other scrub.

-· Salt and Peppermint – This one is easy to do.
-Use 2 tablespoons of sea salt, as coarse as you can possibly find, add 3 tablespoons of coconut oil in it.
+· Salt and Peppermintone is easy to do.
+Use 2 tablespoons of sea salt, as coarse as you can find, add 3 tablespoons of coconut oil to it.
 After that, you can add either 2 drops of peppermint essential oils or chop up some mint and add it to the mixture.
 Use as you would a normal scrub.

 All the soaking and exfoliating will dry your feet.
 To get the best results, you need to moisturize them thoroughly.
 After you’ve cleaned and dried your feet, apply a generous layer of moisturizer.

-· Honey Cream – For this heel moisturizing cream you need about a cup of honey, 2 table spoons of milk, preferably full cream milk, and juice of a whole orange.
-Rub the mixture in until it seeps into the skin and wash it off after a while.
+· Honey Cream – For this heel moisturizing cream, you need about a cup of honey, 2 tablespoons of milk, preferably full cream milk, and juice of a whole orange.
+Rub the mixture in until it seeps into the skin and washes it off after a while.

-· Olive Oil and Strawberries – This easy-to-make moisturizer will help your feet smell like strawberry.
-Just add a tablespoon of olive oil, 2 tablespoons of coconut oil to 2 mashed strawberries to get the best results.
+· Olive Oil and Strawberrieseasy-to-make moisturizer will help your feet smell like strawberries.
+Add a tablespoon of olive oil, 2 tablespoons of coconut oil, and 2 mashed strawberries to get the best results.

 You can use any combination of these ingredients for your at-home pedicure.
 There’s no need to buy expensive foot creams and scrubs.

 If you have any questions about manicure and pedicure, pedicure chairs, and equipment, you’re free to contact us at Pedi Source.
 Just give us a call at 1855 429 PEDI.
-You can also email one of these two email address with your questions and contact details: [email protected] and [email protected].
+You can also email one of these two email addresses with your questions and contact details: info@Pedisource and James@Pedisource.